tensorlakeai/indexify/docs/docs/examples/openai_pdf_translation/README.md

-# PDF Translation with Indexify: Two Approaches
+# PDF Translation with Indexify and OpenAI

-This README demonstrates two robust approaches to building a PDF translation pipeline from English to French using Indexify.
+This demonstrates two robust approaches to building a PDF translation pipeline from English to French using Indexify.
 We'll explore using both OpenAI's GPT-4o and GPT-3.5-turbo models for translation.
 You will learn how to efficiently translate PDF documents for various applications such as multilingual document processing, content localization, and cross-language information retrieval.

 ## Table of Contents